 - If you are celebrating something special, be sure to stop by the front desk of your Disney Resort hotel to pick up your free celebration buttons.

-- If you do plan to drive, there is a per night parking fee at the resort.
+- If you do plan to drive, there is a per night parking fee at the Disney Resort hotels.
 It is $15/night for Value Resorts, $20/night for Moderate Resorts and $25/night for Deluxe Resorts.
 You can still park for free during the day at the parks which is a great perk when staying on site if you plan to drive to the parks.

 - Parking lot booths at the theme parks open about 45 minutes before the park officially opens.
 I recommend arriving about an hour before the park opens.
 If you arrive any earlier than that, they will turn you around.